rchikhi/2022-pangenome-aws/README.md

 In this hackathon session, you will perform yourself a cloud analysis using AWS.
 You will be given a temporary account valid only during for today's session.
 With this account you will be able to:

-Part A:.Ccreate, launch a AWS cloud instance
+Part A: Create, launch a AWS cloud instance

 Part B: Download SRA data at lightning speed